What Is a Cash Balance Plan and How Does It Work for Business Owners?

 Exit Strategy and Distributions

 When a participant leaves the plan, the account balance can be rolled over to an IRA under IRC Section 402(c), taken as a lump-sum distribution (subject to income tax and potential early withdrawal penalties under IRC Section 72(t)), or converted to an annuity.
-Cash balance plans are not for every business owner -- they require commitment, consistent funding, and professional administration.
+Cash balance plans are not for every business owner, they require commitment, consistent funding, and professional administration.
 But for high-income professionals who want to dramatically reduce their current tax liability while building substantial retirement wealth, no other retirement plan comes close to the contribution levels a cash balance plan provides.

 Ready to Put This Strategy to Work?